Skip to main content

 # https://abc123.ngrok-free.app/webhooks/sixtyfour

 Other options include Cloudflare Tunnel and localtunnel.
-Use the HTTPS URL from your tunnel as the webhook_url value.
+Use the HTTPS URL from your tunnel as the webhook_url value (or the outgoing_webhook block’s url).

 • Monitor delivery.
 If all 5 retry attempts fail, the webhook is marked as undelivered.
-Results remain available via GET /job-status/{task_id} as a fallback.
+Results remain available via GET /job-status/{task_id} (async jobs) or the workflow result download endpoints — see Outgoing Webhooks → Retry behavior for the full retry schedule.